Cyamus/Cyamus.github.io/index.md

 Our **Sortino Ratio/√2** also _**ranks the highest**_ among all systems on FundSeeder at _**17.94**_.
 The second (2nd) and third (3rd) ranking system that come after has 5.13 and 4.78 only.
 It means that our downward risk-adjusted upside potential is phenomenal!

-### Rolling Window Analysis
+### <i class='fa fa-window-restore'></i> Rolling Window Analysis

-The following [FundSeeder](https://fundseeder.com/) charts display the [rolling-window analysis](https://www.mathworks.com/help/econ/rolling-window-estimation-of-state-space-models.html) of the combined performance of **Cyamus Index Trading System** and **Cyamus Yen Trading System** of the last five (5) years in terms of:
+The following [FundSeeder](https://fundseeder.com/) charts display the <i class='fa fa-window-restore'></i> [rolling-window analysis](https://www.mathworks.com/help/econ/rolling-window-estimation-of-state-space-models.html) of the combined performance of **Cyamus Index Trading System** and **Cyamus Yen Trading System** of the last five (5) years in terms of:

 1. Return on equity
 2. Sharpe ratio
 3. Sortino ratio/√2
 4. Correlation

-#### 1. Equity Return
+#### 1. <i class='fa fa-window-restore'></i> Equity Return

-**Return on Equity (Three-Month Rolling Window)** consistently beats benchmarks, such as SG CTA Index, maintained well above 3.96% and reached as high as 59.20%.
+**Return on Equity (Three-Month <i class='fa fa-window-restore'></i> Rolling Window)** consistently beats benchmarks, such as SG CTA Index, maintained well above 3.96% and reached as high as 59.20%.

 [![Return (Three-Month Rolling Window)](/img_pr/return_20200822145552.png)](/img_pr/return_20200822145552.png)

-#### 2. Sharpe Ratio
+#### 2. <i class='fa fa-window-restore'></i> Sharpe Ratio

-**Sharpe Ratio (Three-Month Rolling Window)** consistently beats benchmarks, such as SG CTA Index, maintained well above 1.14 and reached as high as 25.
+**Sharpe Ratio (Three-Month <i class='fa fa-window-restore'></i> Rolling Window)** consistently beats benchmarks, such as SG CTA Index, maintained well above 1.14 and reached as high as 25.

 [![Sharpe Ratio (Three-Month Rolling Window)](/img_pr/pm_20200822130602.png)](/img_pr/pm_20200822130602.png)

-#### 3. Sortino Ratio/√2
+#### 3. <i class='fa fa-window-restore'></i> Sortino Ratio/√2

 [According to FundSeeder](https://fundseeder.com/FundSeeder%20Analytics%20Manual.pdf), *Sortino Ratio/√2* allows for comparing the Sortino ratio to the Sharpe ratio.
 They multiply the risk measure of the Sortino ratio by the square root of 2 (which is the same as dividing the Sortino ratio by the square root of 2).
 Their adjusted version of the Sortino ratio allows for direct comparisons of the the Sharpe and Sortino ratios.
 Generally speaking, a higher adjusted Sortino ratio implies that the distribution of returns is right-skewed (a greater tendency for large gains than large losses).
-And, similarly, a lower adjusted Sortino ratio implies returns are left-skewed (a greater propensity for large losses than large gains). **Sortino Ratio/√2 (Three-Month Rolling Window)** consistently beats benchmarks, such as SG CTA Index, maintained well above 1.95 and reached as high as 97.49.
+And, similarly, a lower adjusted Sortino ratio implies returns are left-skewed (a greater propensity for large losses than large gains). **Sortino Ratio/√2 (Three-Month <i class='fa fa-window-restore'></i> Rolling Window)** consistently beats benchmarks, such as SG CTA Index, maintained well above 1.95 and reached as high as 97.49.

 [![Sortino Ratio/√2 (Three-Month Rolling Window)](/img_pr/sortino_20200822141818.png)](/img_pr/sortino_20200822141818.png)

-#### 4. Correlation
+#### 4. <i class='fa fa-window-restore'></i> Correlation

-**Correlation (Three-Month Rolling Window)** exhibits low correlation with CTA and stocks so that Cyamus systems can add significant diversification benefits to your existing portfolio.
+**Correlation (Three-Month <i class='fa fa-window-restore'></i> Rolling Window)** exhibits low correlation with CTA and stocks so that Cyamus systems can add significant diversification benefits to your existing portfolio.

 [![Correlation (Three-Month Rolling Window)](/img_pr/corr_20200822135159.png)](/img_pr/corr_20200822135159.png)

-## <i class='fa fa-bar-chart'></i> By Quant Analyser
+## <i class='fa fa-bar-chart'></i> By Quant Analyzer

+The following [Quant Anlayzer](https://strategyquant.com/quantanalyzer) charts summarize the major performance measures of the *individual performance* of <i class='fa fa-yen'></i> **Cyamus Yen Trading System** since January 2004 and <i class='fa fa-pie-chart'></i> **Cyamus Index Trading System** since January 2014.

 The earliest trading system that we developed is on *Japanese Yen Pairs* (<b>USDJPY</b>, <b>EURJPY</b> and <b>GBPJPY</b>) are <i class='fa fa-yen'></i> **Cyamus Yen Trading System**.
 The other trading system that Cyamus developed is on two (2) stock index pairs: <b>USA30.IDX/USD</b> and <b>DEU.IDX/EUR</b>.
 They have been traded *LIVE* since Feb 2019 on [Dukascopy Bank](https://en.wikipedia.org/wiki/Dukascopy_Bank).